thomas051083/psd-psw/_events/0b-LF2(7-13Jul).md

     <td>
       <b>Ambulance Redesigned - The Power of Innovation Through Design Thinking<font color="red"> (FULL)</font></b>
       <br>9 July (Tue), 2.30pm - 5.00pm
-      <br>Join SCDF on a tour of the newly redesigned SCDF emergency ambulance, and discover how innovative design can make a difference to your work.
+      <br>Find out how innovative design can make a difference to your work through this sharing from SCDF on how they have redesigned their ambulances to meet evolving needs.
       <br><a href="/events/learning-journeys/event-details/LJ_scdf">Click here to find out more.</a>
     </td>
 </tr>